-Strategic Direction Target Audience Actions % of Digital / In-person outreach Establish a strong General stormwater Provide the community with current and accurate stormwater information that is aligned with the City's Digital Strategy and Smart City Master Plan: Work collaboratively with City's Digital Strategy team to ensure the accessibility and accuracy of stormwater online content; General General Develop an interactive map of stormwater capital projects and update the content on a regular basis; online presence Public Continue to develop engaging and tutorial videos with a detailed promotion plan; 90707 1070 p. coolisc Continue to expand Project Profiles to demonstrate how the stormwater charge funding has been allocated; and Organize site tours to explain the rationale and the functionality of the designated stormwater infrastructure (in-person outreach required).
+Strategic Direction Target Audience Actions % of Digital / In-person outreach Provide the community with current and accurate stormwater information that is aligned with the City's Digital Strategy and Smart City Master Plan: Work collaboratively with City's Digital Strategy team to ensure the accessibility and accuracy of stormwater online content; Establish a strong stormwater General Develop an interactive map of stormwater capital projects and update the content on a regular basis; 90% / 10% online presence Public Continue to develop engaging and tutorial videos with a detailed promotion plan; 90707 1070 p. coolide Continue to expand Project Profiles to demonstrate how the stormwater charge funding has been allocated; and Organize site tours to explain the rationale and the functionality of the designated stormwater infrastructure (in-person outreach required).